KhronosGroup/SPIRV-Guide/chapters/image_accceses.md

 The `OpImageFetch` only takes integer texel coordinates.
 The texture data is read directly without any sampling operations.

-This means an `OpImageFetch` will directly access through an `OpImage` and doesn't need an `OpSampledImage` object.
+This means the `OpImageFetch` instruction will directly access through an object of type `OpTypeImage` and doesn't need an `OpTypeSampledImage` object.

 # Non-sampled image